seeARMS/blog/content/posts/my-first-post.md

 Huginn seemed to be a pretty powerful automation tool, but I wanted to take this a step further and introduce some organization - I wanted all notifications to be cataloged & delivered in a centralized way.
 A personal Slack workspace seemed like the perfect solution for this - I can have a `#flights` channel for flight deals, or a `#trending` channel for the, er, pending San Francisco emergencies.

 Another hard requirement I had was that I wanted all of this to be free.
-Huginn is self-hosted, and has pretty lax runtime resource requirements (even able to run on a [Raspberry Pi](https://github.com/huginn/huginn/wiki/Running-Huginn-on-minimal-systems-with-low-RAM-&-CPU-e.g.-Raspberry-Pi)), so a GCP micro tier instance (1 instance free per month) was perfect for this.
+Huginn is self-hosted, and has pretty lax runtime resource requirements (even able to run on a [Raspberry Pi](https://github.com/huginn/huginn/wiki/Running-Huginn-on-minimal-systems-with-low-RAM-&-CPU-e.g.-Raspberry-Pi), with some tweaking), so a free, GCP micro tier instance was perfect for this.

 ## My Automation Goals